 Whether you’re an individual, business, or other organization, hosting streaming video is a demanding process.
 Simply put, videos are resource hogs.
 Files are large and bandwidth requirements are bigger.
 And if a video gets too popular, it can grind performance to a halt.
-Unless, of course, you’ve chosen the best streaming server hosting package.
+Unless, of course, you’ve chosen the best live streaming server hosting package.

 The best streaming solutions provide powerful tools to manage, upload, and share your online video.
 Furthermore, they combine this functionality with the power and technical capacity to get your content where it needs to go and scale to any size audience.
 Content delivery and scalability are significant challenges.
 And with the proliferation of OVP options on the market, it can be a challenge to find the right fit for your business.

 Comparing Hosting Services for Live Video Streaming and VOD

 This 2020 Guide to Streaming Server Hosting aims to help you compare hosting services for online video.
 Specifically, our goal here is to help you choose the best video streaming server hosting for your needs.
 Unlike some other guides, we’ll be looking at both live streaming and video-on-demand (VOD) in this comparison.
 Let’s get started with a brief intro to this topic.